OBOAcademy/obook/08-OntologyDevelopment/ROBOT_tutorial_2.md

 ### Merging Multiple Files

 First, copy `animals2.owl` to `animals-new.owl`.
 In Windows, this command is `copy animals2.owl animals-new.owl`.
 For Docker and other Linux operating systems, this is `cp animals2.owl animals-new.owl`.
 Open `animals-new.owl` in Protégé and remove the import we added last time.
 This is done in the **Imported ontologies** section of the **Active ontology** tab.
 Just click the X on the right side of the imported animals ontology.
+Don't forget to save!

-Continuing with the `animals.owl` file we created last week.
-Now run the following command:
+Continuing with the `animals.owl` file we created last week, now run the following command:

 ```
 robot merge --input animals.owl --input animals-new.owl --output animals-full.owl